Adjust Your SIP Details

 SIP vs Lumpsum Investment

-While lumpsum investing can be effective when markets are low, SIP is generally recommended for most investors because it removes the need for market timing.
-Our website also offers a free Lumpsum Calculator to compare both strategies side-by-side.
-SIP is especially beneficial for salaried individuals who can invest a fixed amount every month from their salary.
+While lumpsum investing can be effective when markets are at a low point, SIP is generally recommended for most investors because it removes the need for market timing.
+SIP is especially beneficial for salaried individuals who receive a fixed income each month.
+Our website also offers a free Lumpsum Calculator to compare both strategies side-by-side and plan your investments more effectively.

 Disclaimer: This SIP calculator provides estimates for planning purposes only.
 Actual mutual fund returns depend on market conditions, fund management, expense ratios, and other factors.
 Past performance is not indicative of future results.
 Please consult a SEBI-registered investment advisor before making investment decisions.